ivogeorg/ce-learning-progression-005-transistors/learning-progression-with-la-schema.md

 ```
 Notice the following:
 1. The program drives 2 operands, `aa` and `bb`.
-2. The operand arrays together form the 4 input combinations for a 2-input logic gate.
+2. The operand arrays together form the 4 input combinations for a 2-input logic gate, shown in the first two columns of the micro:bit LED matrix.

-The logic function is external to the micro:bit, built out of NPN transistors and a load circuit.
+3. The logic function itself is external to the micro:bit, and is built out of NPN transistors and a load circuit.

 #### 2. Apply
 [[toc](#table-of-contents)]